blobaa/bba-did-method-specification/docs/markdown/spec.md

 An **active** state indicates that a DID is active and can be resolved.

-An **inactive** state states that a DID was active in the past and is now inactive.
+An **inactive** state states that a DID has been active in the past and is now inactive.
 It can no longer be resolved and cannot be reactivated.

 A **deprecated** state states that the DID controller is deprecated and the DID is now controlled by another controller.
 The new DID controller account is referenced in the redirect account data field.